ClinicalTrials.Veeva

 • Any benefit in subjective viewing comfort reflected on the questionnaire of viewing symptom survey.

-• Any benefit in viewing comfort and visual performance with increased environmental ventilation or under strong glare.
+• Any benefit in viewing comfort and visual performance with increased environmental ventilation or under the strong glare.

 • Any benefit in life quality from daily wearing (e.g., better comfort or sleep quality).